Gunmen kill 9 in separate attacks in Pakistan's Quetta

 QUETTA, Pakistan (AP) — Gunmen riding on motorcycles carried out two separate attacks in the Pakistani city of Quetta on Monday, killing five Muslims in one shooting and four members of a Christian family in the other, police said.

 Abdul Qadeer, a local police chief, said the attacks were apparently unrelated.
-It was unclear who was behind the attacks in Quetta, which is home to ethnic Baluch separatists as well as Islamic militants.
+The Islamic State group claimed the attack on the Christians in a statement carried by its Aamaq news agency.
+It was unclear who was behind the other attack.

 Earlier Monday, Pakistan's army chief Gen. Qamar Javed Bajwa confirmed death sentences for 10 convicted militants, including the killer of a well-known Sufi singer, according to a military statement.